Sew... what is the oldest garment in YOUR wardrobe?

-Not exactly the same top – but made at the same time, from the same fabric – I KNOW the Striped T-Shirt I’m wearing today when we snapped that right photo was worn – has been worn every season since 1979!
+Not exactly the same top – but made at the same time, from the same fabric – I KNOW the Striped T-Shirt I’m wearing in the photo below – has been worn every season since 1979!

-Construction Techniques At the time I made these 2 knit tops – it was a beginning venture into sewing with knits – quite a different experience from the silky long sleeve, cuffed, bow-tied collar blouses and lined wool jackets and skirts I was making clients in my dressmaking business.
+Construction Techniques At the time I made these 2 knit tops (1979) it was a beginning adventure into sewing with knits – quite a different experience from the silky long sleeve, cuffed, bow-tied collar blouses and lined wool jackets and skirts I was making clients in my dressmaking business.
 I also KNOW the knit is a nice cotton/poly interlock from Leiter’s Designer Fabrics.
-Leiter’s was top quality fabric that was sold by independent delaers like myself in ‘showings’ from samples of the fabric that traveled around between us reps.
+Leiter’s was top-quality fabric that was sold by independent dealers like myself in ‘showings’ from samples of the fabric that traveled around between us reps.
 The seams are constructed WAY pre-serger!
 (Didn’t acquire a serger until 1987 or so!)
-A very narrow (.5) width zig zag of about 2.0 long stitched the seams, and then I zig zagged the seam allowances together with a zig zag of about 1/5 wide and 2.0 long.
-100% metrosene polyester thread – I remember that as well.
+A very narrow (.5) width zig-zag of about 2.0 long stitched the seams, and then I zig-zagged the seam allowances together with a zig-zag of about 3.5 wide and 2.0 long.
+100% Metrosene polyester thread – I remember that as well.
 Not one of the seams has popped either!
-The neckline was finished by cutting a cross grain strip of the stripe about 2″ wide and stitching it onto the right side of the top – binding the edge towards the inside, then stitching in the ditch – and OH MY GOSH – leaving the raw edge on the inside!
+The neckline was finished by cutting a cross-grain strip of the stripe about 2″ wide and stitching it onto the right side of the top – binding the edge towards the inside, then stitching in the ditch – and OH MY GOSH – leaving the raw edge on the inside!
 THAT was monumental to me at the time – a RAW edge!
 It doesn’t really appear – nor do I remember, cutting the ribbing any smaller than the neckline – but then the neckline was a pretty deep scoop anyway.
-Those techniques came later.
+Learning those techniques came later.

 Here is how the contest will work…